-Getting a new furry friend is always an exciting experience…for you, that is.
+Introducing a new cat into your home is always an adventure.
+But not all adventures are created equally.
+Some are exciting and go on without a hitch, but some can be disastrous.
 If you already have a cat in your home, they may be less than enthused to see a new cat coming into their home.
 There is no way of predicting if your old cat will get along with your new one, but there are certainly ways to help make the transition go a little smoother.
 Here are some tips for introducing your new cat to an old one.

 It is best to keep your new cat in a secluded room when you first bring them into your home.
 You should keep them confined in this room for several days up to a week.
 This gives the new cat time to adjust to their new surroundings and the old one time to adjust to the presence of a new animal.
 You should feed both pets on each side of the door to the newcomer’s room so that they both associate something positive with each other’s scent.
 You can even attach toys to both sides of the door so that your cats play with the toys while near each other.